 What Causes Painful Ovulation?

 As an egg develops in the ovary, it is surrounded by follicular fluid.
 During ovulation, the egg and the fluid, as well as some blood, are released from the ovary.
 While the exact cause of mittelschmerz is unknown, it is believed that the fluid or blood may irritate the lining of the abdominal cavity, causing pain.
-The pain goes away once the body absorbs the fluid or blood.
+The pain goes away soon after the egg is released or once the body absorbs the fluid or blood.

 How Do I Know If my Pain Is Due to Ovulation?

-Ovulation usually occurs about two weeks after the first day of each menstrual cycle, so the timing of the pain makes mittelschmerz easy to recognize.
+Ovulation usually occurs about two weeks before your next cycle, so the timing of the pain makes mittelschmerz easy to recognize.
 To help determine if your pain is related to ovulation, your doctor may ask you to chart your menstrual cycles, noting any episodes of pain, as well as the location of the pain (the pain of ovulation usually occurs on one side of your lower abdomen).
 Your doctor also may perform an abdominal and pelvic exam to help rule out other possible causes of pain, such as endometriosis or a cyst on your ovary.
-If your pain is severe or if the doctor notices any irregularities on the exam, he or she may order blood tests or X-rays to help determine the cause of your pain.
+If your pain is severe or if the doctor notices any irregularities on the exam, they may order blood tests or ultrasound or X-rays to help determine the cause of your pain.

 How Is Painful Ovulation Treated?

 The pain of ovulation usually goes away within about 24 hours, so specific treatment is not required.
 Over-the-counter pain medicines -- such as Aleve (naproxen) or Motrin (ibuprofen) -- generally are effective in relieving mittelschmerz.
 Applying a heating pad to the lower abdomen or taking a warm bath may also help ease discomfort.
-Women with particularly painful ovulation may find relief by taking birth control pills, which prevent ovulation.
+Women with particularly painful ovulation may find relief by taking birth control pills with combined estrogen and progesterone, which prevent ovulation.

 Can Painful Ovulation Be Prevented?